 Christmas employee gifts are an excellent way to recognise your staff too; 65% of employees feel that recognition improves employee engagement, with 50% saying that employee recognition improves relationship with managers and builds trust with their employers.
 So the real question is how much you want to spend.

 Let’s talk budget

-Employee Christmas gifts don’t have to cost the earth.
+COVID has impacted us all in different ways, so it’s more important than ever to show your appreciation this holiday season.
+Employee Christmas gifts don’t have to cost the earth, especially after the year we’ve had.
 In some cases, even a hand-written card thanking them for their efforts and wishing them a safe and happy break will do the trick.
 Here’s a quick template in case you’re in need of some inspiration: